reactive-python/reactpy-django/docs/src/reference/template-tag.md

     The ReactPy component finder requires that your component path is a string.

     **Do not** use Django template/context variables for the component path.
-Failure to follow this warning will result in components that will not render.
+Failure to follow this warning will result in render failures.

     For example, **do not** do the following: